 Star Wars Destiny is being distributed around the world in plethora of languages, including: English, German, French, Polish, Hungarian, Italian, Spanish, etc. (I've probably missed a lot of languages).

 All cards published by Fantasy Flight Games, whether pulled from a booster pack or bought on the second hand market are legal for official games, no matter the language.

-There are a number of home made (often referred to as fan made) alternative cards made and circulated at tournaments, as gifts to patrons by content creators or even sold in web stores, and while many of them are super cool and extremely well made, they are not legal at tournaments.
+There are a number of custom made (often referred to as fan made) alternative cards made, sometimes circulated at tournaments, given as gifts to patrons by content creators or even sold in web stores, and while many of them are super cool and extremely well made, they are not legal at tournaments.
 If you do decide to bring one, you should always consult the Tournament Organizer (TO) to hear about specific legality at that tournament and bring the original card just in case!

 In the Tournament Regulations document released by FFG, they note about legality:

-2).
-Third party token set from Team Covenant.
+- 2).
+Third party token set from Buy The Same Token.

 5. CHOOSING A DECK:

 So, you have signed up for your first tournament and are now wondering what deck to play.
 Dependent on your aspirations for the tournament, and your final results, you might wanna go through the following steps: